 Colloquium: S4 both co-sponsors colloquia with allied academic units and sponsors its own speaker series that features visitors who engage on topic of broad spatial interest.
 Our colloquia aim to foster discussion and stimulate ideas around spatial topics in the social sciences.
 See the colloquium page for upcoming speakers and past colloquia.

 S4 began to take shape in 2002 as scholars in several different social science disciplines recognized the need to develop a stronger spatial analysis capacity at Brown University.
 S4 was formally established in 2003 to “make Brown a highly visible international center for research that investigates human behavior in its social and spatial context.”
 In Fall 2002 an ad hoc committee of faculty that included the chairs of Sociology, Economics, Political Science, Urban Studies, and the Taubman Center submitted a formal proposal to establish an “Initiative in Geosocial Interactions.”
 S4 was formally approved in 2003 by Brown’s Academic Priorities Committee under the S4 name: Spatial Structures in the Social Sciences.

-In spring 2004, S4 announced the appointment of Professor John Logan was recruited in 2004 to be the first S4 Director.
+In spring 2004, S4 announced the appointment of Professor John Logan who was recruited to be the first S4 Director.
 S4 has also been designated as the Spatial Analysis Core for the Population Studies and Training Center, and this institutional connection has proved valuable for both programs.
 S4 now counts over 40 faculty affiliates from departments across the campus, not just the social sciences.
-Many graduate student has joined S4 as Graduate Fellows typically after enrolling in the GIS Institute and continuing on incorporating spatial thinking and tools in their research.
+Many graduate student have joined S4 as Graduate Fellows typically after enrolling in the GIS Institute and continuing on incorporating spatial thinking and tools in their research.